mfractor/mfractor.github.io/docs/contributing.md

 ## Get in touch

 If you need further assistance on contribution please refer to [Matthew Robins](https://twitter.com/matthewrdev) or [Rafael Veronezi](https://twitter.com/ravero) or open an issue.
-We'll be glas to assist.
+We'll be glad to assist.